 The next generation of end-to-end renewable energy solutions is paving the way to abundant and affordable renewable energy storage.
 This storage enables a path to a decarbonized power grid by shifting renewable energy use a few hours, days, weeks or even seasons.

 At Mitsubishi Power, our mission is to provide power generation and storage solutions to our customers, empowering them to affordably and reliably combat climate change and advance advance human prosperity.
 Our hydrogen strategy is about enabling you to succeed in the next phase of decarbonization by providing solutions for a change in power.

 Evolving Short-Duration Storage

-Battery power storage systems are emerging as one of the solutions to increase system flexibility.
+Battery energy storage systems are emerging as one of the solutions to increase system flexibility.
 As the global power sector experiences dramatic changes in power generation, lithium-ion batteries are great for intra-day storage and small-scale variations.
-With decades of experience creating power storage systems, Mitsubishi Power offers lithium-ion battery solutions either as an individual product or as part of a larger integrated energy solution.
+With decades of experience creating energy storage systems, Mitsubishi Power offers lithium-ion battery solutions either as an individual product or as part of a larger integrated energy solution.

 The potential of green hydrogen is inextricably linked with renewable resources such as wind and solar.
 During high generation periods, the excess electricity they create can power electrolysis equipment to produce green hydrogen.
 However, if the sun isn’t shining and the wind isn’t blowing, these energy sources need a backup to avoid an interruption of power.
 That’s where stored green hydrogen comes in.
 It can be mixed in increasing proportions with natural gas for power generation with reduced carbon emissions, up to 100% green hydrogen for zero carbon emissions.